- What are school hours?

 - Athletics Center - The Athletics Center features a full-size gym with bleachers and a new gym floor installed in 2016, two large locker rooms, a newly renovated weight room, and a heated indoor swimming pool.

-- Fine Arts Building - The Fine Arts Building houses a dance studio, band hall, fitness room, and a performance theater with seating for 840 audience members, a full bank of stage lights, two mobile spotlights, dressing rooms, and a box office.
+- Fine Arts Building - The Fine Arts Building houses a dance studio, band hall, fitness room, and a performance theater with seating for 840 audience members, a full bank of stage lights, two mobile spotlights, sound system, dressing rooms, and a box office.

 In addition to these six buildings, FBMS also has a large outdoor space that includes a baseball/softball field, outdoor basketball court with six goals, full-size track, a field for football, soccer, and lacrosse, and a NatureWorks outdoor garden space.
 The outdoor space is not only utilized during class and after school sports, but students also may take “active lunch” and enjoy these amenities after they have finished eating lunch.